Experiences in a New Land

 “I saw the man,” was all she would say.

-Finally, she and the other girl went out and walked to the corner.
+Finally, they both went out and walked to the corner.
 The story was simply this.
-Just as she had reached the entrance to the grocery, she noticed the grocer looking down the street.
-He kept looking at the man, and as he came nearer, the grocer said, “That man has been around this corner watching your house all morning.
+Just as Caridad had reached the entrance to the grocery, she noticed the grocer looking down the street at a man.
+As the man came nearer, the grocer said, “That man has been around this corner, watching your house, all morning.
 He stands on the corner, then starts down toward it, and turns just before he gets there and comes back.
 Have you seen him before?”

-This incident happened in the same period of the awful days of the revolution which for a time grew worse until at last an announcement was sent out that the last trip of the boat plying back and forth from Havana to Miami, Florida, was to be made.
-The worker who secretly had taken over the mission and registered it in her own name as a worker hurriedly packed her things and returned for the period of time.
-But Faith Stewart had a burden for souls, and she came to Cuba to live or die with them, and she stood faithful throughout the days that followed that announcement.
+This incident happened in the same period of the awful days of the revolution, which for a time grew worse.
+But at last an announcement was sent out that the last trip was to be made of the boat between Havana and Miami.
+The worker who had secretly taken over the mission Faith had begun in Havana, registering it in her own name, hurriedly packed her things and returned to the United States for a period of time.
+But Faith Stewart had a burden for souls, and she had come to Cuba to live or die with them, so she stood faithful throughout the days which followed that announcement.

 There were hours that her own life was in danger, but she had come for service or sacrifice, and the same God whom she relied on to furnish the daily portion of food and shelter, she also relied on to furnish the protection from dangers and perils of the time.
 Once, when going down in the very heart of the city of Havana on a business trip to tend to the various needs of the mission, crowds began to gather in the Prado, and before long, a battle started in the streets.
 Pedestrians fled in fear and haste to the nearest buildings for shelter from stray bullets.
-She, with others, hastily entered the nearest shop only to find it had the then typical open front, which at night is rolled down like a curtain and in the daytime rolled up, and the shop is not only open to view, but is airy and pleasant besides.
+She, with others, hastily entered the nearest shop.
+It had the then-typical open front, which at night is rolled down like a curtain and in the daytime rolled up, so the shop is not only open to view, but is made airy and pleasant besides.

-As the people flocked in, bullets found their way also, and each one stood rigidly flat against the walls, trusting God to protect them, and in His mercy, no one of the group was injured.
-In their midst, unknown to any of them, was a chosen one of God’s servants, and His protecting care was over the whole assembly gathered there.
+But as the people flocked in, bullets found their way in also.
+Each one stood rigidly flat against the walls, and by the mercy of God, not one of the group was injured.
+In their midst, unknown to the rest, was a chosen one of God’s servants, and His protecting care was over the whole assembly gathered there.